Domain

 alias: example-v1.aws

-However, since we delegate responsibility for the subdomain to Route 53, the alias you specify must be in one of these three hosted zones:
+However, since we delegate responsibility for the subdomain to Route 53, the alias you specify must follow one of the following Copilot-enabled patterns:

 What happens under the hood?